Growing More With Less: The Past, Present and Future of Greenhouses

 From the first known greenhouse built by Romans almost 2 millennia ago, to the hydroponic greenhouses of World War II, greenhouses transformed over the centuries from an experimental growing technology into a bonafide method for large-scale food production.
 The story, however, does not end there.
 In fact, it could well be argued that more innovation has taken place in the greenhouse industry within the last 50 or so years than the entire 2,000 before them, with many innovations from artificial intelligence and robots to glass integrated Solar PV emerging in only the last few years.

-Stay tuned in the coming weeks for Growing More with Less: Part 2, in which we’ll take a look at the greenhouse industry as it stands today.
-From Shenandoah Growers to Sundrop Farms, we’ll discuss how economies of scale, capital infusion, and a rapid pace of technological innovation have shaped the current industry and are paving the way for greenhouses of the future.
+Check out Part 2: Growing More with Less, in which we take a look at the greenhouse industry as it stands today.
+From Shenandoah Growers to Sundrop Farms, we discuss how economies of scale, capital infusion, and a rapid pace of technological innovation have shaped the current industry and are paving the way for greenhouses of the future.

 BROUGHT TO YOU BY: